gruntjs/grunt-contrib-watch/docs/watch-options.md

 },
 ```

-It's possible to get livereload working over https connections.
-To do this, pass an object to `livereload` with a `key` and `cert` paths specified.
+Passing an object to `livereload` allows listening on a specific port and hostname/IP or over https connections (by specifying `key` and `cert` paths).

 Example:
 ```js